Categories

 1st Corinthians 13:1

-In every story of misunderstanding and war, the root was always the same: a lack of love.
+In every story of misunderstanding and war, the root is always the same: a lack of love.
+And when the misunderstanding ended, love was the bridge back to peace.

-I looked at the candleholder—a colourful object made of mosaic glass pieces that created a vibrant pattern, glowing warmly with the candlelight from within.
-Its glow cast a warm radiance over the table, its light equally matching the brilliant colours emanating from the chandeliers in the restaurant, fitting the ambience so naturally.
-I reflected on how that candleholder was like me, and even though it was not from Turkey or Germany, it felt right in that restaurant.
+I looked at it – a colourful mosaic of glass pieces forming a vibrant pattern, glowing warmly from within.
+Its light cast a soft radiance over the table, equally matching the brilliant colours from the chandeliers above, fitting the ambience as though it had always belonged there.

-Something that seems out of place may not really be out of place but can fit so well with the others because of its purpose in that instant.
-One thing that connects us is our stories; our stories are a conglomeration of the experiences we’ve come in contact with.
+Something that seems out of place may not really be out of place, but can fit so well with the others because of its purpose in that moment.
+It may simply be fulfilling a purpose that has nothing to do with origin.

-I was in the right place being with Shalvah, Hüseyin and Tuba in Alte Gundtei in the Old Town of Heidelberg, Germany.
-Meeting different people and learning their stories, I was whole, and my story was complete before I came to Europe, but it was also complete because of this story and experience exchange with the people I’ve met.
-I leave a piece of myself behind with the people and places I’ve come in contact with; they have also left bits of themselves with me.
+One thing that connects us is our stories.
+Our stories are the accumulation of every experience we encounter.
+I was in the right place, at that table.
+I was whole before I came to Europe.
+But I became more whole because of this – this exchange of stories with them.
+I leave a piece of myself behind with the people and places I’ve encountered, and they have left bits of themselves with me.
 And that in itself is phenomenal!

 It’s Paris.
 We had just disembarked from the metro at Opéra and found ourselves walking into Centre des Nouvelles Industries et Technologies (CNIT), a shopping mall in La Défense, Puteaux, west of Paris, France when we followed the music to a group of people who had just turned the space into a stage.
 It was the most spectacular sight I had seen since entering Paris two nights ago.
 I was curious, so I asked a spectator also watching the dance what the group was about, and he said they were random people who started dancing when the music started playing.
 They were dancing to ‘Rock N Roll Is King’ by Electric Light Orchestra, a catchy, upbeat tempo and retro style music that reels people in to start moving their bodies.
 But we didn’t join in.
 We felt too restricted, not knowing the dance steps.